exogen/postinstall-build/README.md

 in other words, they'd need to be production `dependencies` instead of `devDependencies`, even though the module itself doesn't `require` them (unlike real dependencies, they're only used in the build step).
-That means even everyone installing from NPM wastes time installing them, even though they already have the build artifacts!
+That means even everyone installing from npm wastes time installing them, even though they already have the build artifacts!

 This helper fixes that.
 Just tell it where a build artifact is and what your